 Am I An Alcoholic Quiz

-Here’s a simple quiz you can try to determine whether your alcohol use might be descending into abuse, and possibly even dependence and addiction.
+Here’s a simple quiz you can try to determine whether your alcohol use might be descending into abuse, and possibly even problem drinking and addiction.

 These questions are based on the diagnostic criteria for alcohol use disorder laid out in DSM-5 (the fifth and updated edition of the APA’s Diagnostic and Statistical Manual of Mental Disorders).